 Many Canadian business owners assume SR&ED is only for big tech companies or scientists in lab coats—but that couldn’t be further from the truth.
 If your company is working to develop new or improved technologies, products, or processes, you might qualify for one of Canada’s most valuable tax credits.

-This guide breaks down exactly who is eligible, what kinds of projects qualify, and common misconceptions—so you can determine if your business should be claiming SR&ED.
+This guide covers SR&ED eligibility, including who qualifies, what types of projects are eligible, and common misconceptions—helping you determine if your business should be claiming SRED tax credits this year.

-The Scientific Research & Experimental Development (SR&ED) tax credit is available to Canadian businesses of all sizes and across all industries, but there are specific rules on who can apply.
+The Scientific Research & Experimental Development (SR&ED) tax credit is open to Canadian businesses, but certain eligibility requirements apply.

 • Canadian-Controlled Private Corporations (CCPCs) → Receive up to 35% refundable tax credit on the first $3M of eligible expenditures.